DanTheMann15/iBootLSD/README.md

 # How to use
 1. Put your device into DFU mode
-2. Upload a decrypted and signed iBSS/iBEC for your device using [libirecovery](https://github.com/libimobiledevice/libirecovery)
+2. Upload a signed iBSS/iBEC to your device using [libirecovery](https://github.com/libimobiledevice/libirecovery)
-3. Run the script `./iBootLSD.sh` (or `./iBootLSD.bat` on Windows).
+3. Run the script `./iBootLSD.sh` (or doubleclick iBootLSD.bat on Windows).
 4. Pretty!!!!